Principal + President

 John gained his architectural field experience at highly respected firms like Murphy/Jahn and Albert Kahn.
 He expanded his skill set through broad exposure to all phases of design and construction while working on numerous large-scale projects.
 While at Murphy/Jahn Architects, John worked as Project Architect for a variety of domestic and international projects including Munich Airport Center, Kempinski Hotel, the Sony Center and Principal Mutual Life Insurance Headquarters.
 Shortly after leaving Murphy/Jahn in 1994, John began his own architectural design practice with the intention of creating consistent, high-quality designs for a diverse set of clientele.
 The firm’s workload expanded rapidly and in 1995 Myefski Cook Architects was formed.
 The firm continued to grow due to an emphasis placed on the creation of meaningful environments, both authentic and innovative in nature.
 In 2009, Myefski Architects was launched and is proud to call the historic landmark Chandler building in downtown Evanston, Illinois its home.
 In 2013, a branch office in Marquette, Michigan opened to better serve clients in the upper Midwest region.
 Finally, in early 2018, the firm moved its headquarters to The Wrigley Building in downtown Chicago, adjacent to the Chicago Riverwalk and Magnificent Mile.

 As Principal of Myefski Architects, John built his company by taking a detailed and creative approach to every project.
 His years of experience have provided John with the keen ability to listen to and understand client need, translating initial brainstorms into beautiful, inhabitable spaces that coincide with the client’s early vision.
-Years of building a traditional profile has led John to adopt a more modern aesthetic, strengthening his already diverse portfolio.
+Years of building a traditional profile have led John to adopt a more modern aesthetic, strengthening his already diverse portfolio.
 Regardless of the style, John seeks to design buildings that last – in both function and visual appeal.